- Route: Ozarks

 Why I Ride

 I am no stranger to the feelings of pain and hopelessness that cancer carelessly invites.
 I am familiar with the ways in which the disease selfishly strips away beauty and vigor from its victims.
-In my life, I’ve had multiple family members, teachers and friends who have bravely battled cancer and passed.
-The memories of these loved ones and any mentioning of the disease use to make me feel small and powerless.
-However, one person completely changed my attitude towards the fight against cancer.
-Every day, thinking of this person fills my cup of grit – that is, courage and resolve - up to the brim, making me feel invincible in the fight against cancer.
+In my life, I’ve had several family members, teachers and friends who have bravely battled cancer and some of whom have passed.
+The memories of these loved ones and any mentioning of the disease use to make me feel small and weak.
+I was usually good at having positive outlooks on the toughest situations, yet cancer had a mind-numbing effect on me.
+However, one person completely changed my attitude surrounding the topic of cancer and sparked my involvement in the fight against it.
+Every day, thinking of this person fills my cup of grit – that is, my courage and resolve - up to the brim, making me feel invincible.
 That person is my stepmom, Loan Nguyen.

 “Con thương cô rất nhiều,” I said to my stepmom, which means “I love you so much!”
 My stepmom gave me a big smile as we broke from our embrace and handed me a plastic bag containing a month’s worth of steamed pork buns and fried rice.
 I waved goodbye to the rest of my family, got in my car, and sat there with a big grin on my face.
 I started the engine and began my drive back to Austin to start my sophomore year in college.